Command

 32-bit file manager.

-Network command to view network adapter settings and assigned values.
+Network command to view network

 Change layout of keyboard.